vagmcs/PRML/README.md

 * [An overview of gradient descent optimization algorithms](https://www.ruder.io/optimizing-gradient-descent) by Sebastian Ruder
 * [An updated overview of recent gradient descent algorithms](https://johnchenresearch.github.io/demon) by John Chen
 * [3Blue1Brown YouTube Channel](https://www.youtube.com/@3blue1brown)

+## License

+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions; See the [GNU General Public License v3 for more details](http://www.gnu.org/licenses/gpl-3.0.en.html).